carpentries/instructor-training/03-models.md

 > ## Discussion:
 >
-> Why would we *not* assess people in advance?
+> Name a pro and con of assessing learners as they sign up for a workshop.
+{: .challenge}

-> ## Why We Don't Assess During Registration --> un-callout
+## Why We Don't Assess During Registration --> un-callout

->
-> Unfortunately,
+Unfortunately,
-> most formal educational systems train people to treat all assessment as summative,
+most formal educational systems train people to treat all assessment as summative, i.e., to think of every interaction with a teacher as an evaluation, rather than as a chance to shape instruction.
-> i.e.,
-> to think of every interaction with a teacher as an evaluation,
-> rather than as a chance to shape instruction.
-> For example,
+For example,
-> we use a short pre-assessment questionnaire to profile learners before workshops
-> to help instructors tune the pace and level of material.
+we use a short pre-assessment questionnaire to profile learners before workshops to help instructors tune the pace and level of material.
-> We send this questionnaire out after people have registered
-> rather than making it part of the sign-up process
-> because when we did the latter,
-> many people concluded that since they couldn't answer all the questions,
-> they shouldn't enrol.
+We send this questionnaire out after people have registered rather than making it part of the sign-up process because when we did the latter, many people concluded that since they couldn't answer all the questions, they shouldn't enrol.
-> We were therefore scaring off many of the people we most wanted to help.
+We were therefore scaring off many of the people we most wanted to help.
-{: .callout}

 ## Additional Exercises